foxanna/flutter_theme_workshop/workshop/01_introduction/instructions.md

 ## Contents

->Step 1.
+* Step 1.
 Introduction
->Step 2.
+* Step 2.
 ThemeData
->Step 3.
+* Step 3.
 Styling texts and icons
->Step 4.
+* Step 4.
 Styling buttons
->Step 5.
+* Step 5.
 Styling inputs
->Step 6.
+* Step 6.
 Styling screens
->Step 7.
+* Step 7.
 Conclusion

-## Example
+## Let's go!

-Let's take a look at the `ExampleWidget` on the line `38`.
+Take a look at the `ExampleWidget` on the line `38` on the right.
 It consists of three similar `ElevatedButton`s placed in a `Column`:

 ```dart
 Column(